kjacks21/traj-spatial-distro/README.md

 # Characterizing Functional Upper Extremity Movement in Haptic Virtual Environments
-Code for our paper "Characterizing Functional Upper Extremity Movement in Haptic Virtual Environments" currently under review at IEEE EMBC 2020.
+Code for our paper "Characterizing Functional Upper Extremity Movement in Haptic Virtual Environments" that has been accepted at IEEE EMBC 2020.
+Publication forthcoming.

+Paper Authors: Kyle Jackson, Zoran Duric, Susannah Engdahl, and Lynn Gerber.

 ## Code Information
 `test_trajectory.mat` contains an example trajectory used to test the python and MATLAB implementations. `measures_and_segmentation.ipynb` is the python implementation, while `measures_and_segmentation.m` is the MATLAB implementation.
 If you have any questions or comments, feel free to open an issue.